-Company Secretary: The Company Secretary provides a support role to the Chairman and the Board ensuring good information flows within the Board and its committees and between senior management and non-executive Directors, as well as facilitating induction and assisting with professional development as required and advising the Board through the Chairman on governance matters.
-Thomas Corcoran has served as Company Secretary since 2001.
+The Company Secretary provides a support role to the Chairman and the Board ensuring good information flows within the Board and its committees and between senior management and non-executive Directors, as well as facilitating induction and assisting with professional development as required and advising the Board through the Chairman on governance matters.

-Committees: During the year ended 31 December 2023, there were three standing Board Committees with formal terms of reference; the Audit Committee, the Nomination Committee and the Remuneration Committee.
+Committees: During the year ended 31 December 2024, there were three standing Board Committees with formal terms of reference; the Audit and Risk Committee, the Nomination Committee and the Remuneration Committee.
 In addition, the Board will establish ad-hoc sub-committees to deal with other matters as necessary.
 All Board committees have written terms of reference setting out their authorities and duties delegated by the Board.
 The terms of reference are available, on request, from the Company Secretary and are available on the Group's website.
 The reports of the committees are set out later in this Corporate Governance Report.